The Top 10 1970s Video Games

 2. Pong (1972)

-Number 2 on this list goes to no other but Pong!
+At Number 2 on this top 10 1970s video games list goes to no other but Pong!
 This ‘game-changer’ game simply changed the world of games.
 This brilliant table tennis-themed arcade video game features 2-dimensional graphics.
 It’s pretty simple and straight forward as two players simply compete against each other in a simulated table tennis match.

 Notably, the industry widely regards Pong as the first commercially successful video game ever.
 Atari manufactured the game while Allan Alcorn created it.
 It successfully helped establish the video game industry.
 After its release, there were several Pong clones as several companies started mimicking Pong’s gameplay.
 It will also interest you to know that due to Pong’s cultural impact, it has become part of the Smithsonian Institution’s eternal collection in Washington, D.C.
 It is safe to say that without Pong, there would arguably be no video games today.